reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ??? question "Can I render components on a different server (distributed computing)?"

     Yes!
-By using the `host` keyword argument, you can render components from a completely separate ASGI server.
+By using the `#!python host` keyword argument, you can render components from a completely separate ASGI server.

     === "my-template.html"